 Interested in joining our board of directors?
 We are looking for individuals committed to farming, education, and food justice!
-Please contact us
+We celebrate diversity and encourage BIPOC and LGBT+ individuals to apply.
+Please contact us.

-Chelsea has consulted for a wide variety of nonprofit organizations and collaborated with many leading foundations, as well as some of the country’s largest and most well respected social programs.
-She has written and edited numerous influential papers and reports, focused largely on education and youth development, employment, and broad issues related to program evaluation.
+for a wide variety of nonprofit organizations and collaborated with many leading foundations, as well as some of the country’s largest and most well respected social programs.
+Chelsea has written and edited numerous influential papers and reports, focused largely on education and youth development, employment, and broad issues related to program evaluation.

 Lisa Tse-Congelosi – Treasurer Lisa Lisa joined Phillies Bridge because she wanted to get involved in the Hudson Valley Community.
 She believes that Phillies Bridge’s three pillars, food justice, education, and farming are very important.
 She is an engineer who loves personal finance.
 She enjoys spending time with family and friends, hiking, baking, and cooking.